Magnon-assisted photon-phonon conversion in the presence of the structured environments: Discussion and conclusion

 In summary, we have presented a protocol to realize a photon-phonon interface or conversion in a cavity magnomechanical system, where the magnon mode in the YIG sphere is coupled to both a microwave cavity mode and the mechanical vibration mode in the same sphere.
-Our magnon-assisted protocol relies on the effective Hamiltonian coupling photon and phonon, which is constructed in the strong coupling regimes for both magnon-photon interaction and magnon-phonon interaction without applying the adiabatic elimination method.
+Our indirect photon-phonon-conversion protocol has considerable merit in physics due to the strong controllability in this novel system.
+This magnon-assisted protocol relies on the effective Hamiltonian for coupling photon and phonon, which is constructed in the strong coupling regimes for both magnon-photon interaction and magnon-phonon interaction.
+We apply a bottom-up perturbation approach rather than the adiabatic-elimination technique, which is beneficial to shed light on more physics in special subspaces.
 In the open-quantum-system framework, the state fidelity of the photon-phonon conversion is mainly limited by the decay of the microwave cavity $\kappa_a$ rather than the dissipation of the phonons $\gamma_b$, due to the fact that $\gamma_b$ is much smaller than the phonon frequency $\omega_b$~\cite{mppentang}.
 We also analyze the effect from various environmental noises on the conversion fidelity using the non-Markovian Heisenberg-Langevin equations.
 Excellent results can be obtained when the cavity mode is under a structured environment with sub-Ohmic spectrum even if the phonons are in a Markovian environment.
 Our work in pursuit of the quantum state transfer and protection therefore provides a novel implementation of the photon-phonon interface realized in a solid system under realistic noises.
-It also extends the application range of the cavity-magnomechanical system as a hybrid platform for quantum information processing.
+It also extends the application range of the cavity-magnomechanical system as a promising hybrid platform for quantum information processing.